 3. Work Cooperatively to achieve goals.Students will work together to show that they can effectively collaborate.

-4. Learn Independently.Students will become independent learners by developing skills to help them gather information, perform tasks, and solve problems.
+4. Learn Independently.Students will become independent learners by developing study skills to help them gather information, perform tasks, and solve problems.
 Independent learning is also enhanced through use of age appropriate technology.

 5. Experience Enrichment Activities.Students will participate in a variety of activities that will broaden their experiences at school.